NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2016

 When to remit

-You have to remit your non-resident tax deductions so that we receive them on or before the 15th day of the month following the month the amount was paid or credited to the non-resident.
-We consider the remittance to be received on the date it is received at your Canadian financial institution or at the Canada Revenue Agency.
+You have to remit your non-resident tax deductions so that the Canada Revenue Agency (CRA) receives them on or before the 15th day of the month following the month the amount was paid or credited to the non-resident.
+The CRA considers the remittance to be received on the date it is received at your Canadian financial institution or at the CRA.

 If the due date is a Saturday, a Sunday, or a public holiday recognized by the CRA, your remittance is due on the next business day.
 For a list of public holidays, go to Public holidays.

-If your business or activity ceases during the year, you have to remit your non-resident tax deductions so that we receive them no later than seven days after the day your business or activity ceases.
+If your business or activity ceases during the year, you have to remit your non-resident tax deductions so that the CRA receives them no later than seven days after the day your business or activity ceases.

 Are you a new remitter?

-If you have never remitted non-resident income tax deductions, contact us.
-We will give you a non-resident account number and tell you how to remit your deductions.
-We will mail you Form NR75, Non-Resident Tax Account Information, which includes a non-resident tax remittance voucher that you should return with your first remittance.
+If you have never remitted non-resident income tax deductions, contact the CRA.
+The CRA will give you a non-resident account number and tell you how to remit your deductions.
+The CRA will mail you Form NR75, Non-Resident Tax Account Information, which includes a non-resident tax remittance voucher that you should return with your first remittance.

 If you have not received Form NR75 in time to make your first payment, prepare a letter that states: